Latest Stories

 Phase 2: Integration

-- Invest in training and simple tools, people can’t apply what they don’t understand.
+• Invest in training and simple tools, because people can’t apply what they don’t understand.

 Phase 3: Maturity

-- Periodically reassess the risk of re-identification.
-It changes over time.
+• Periodically reassess the risk of re-identification.
+As it can change over time.

 Attention points